 Withdrawals while you are employed with the University can be made if you have a "financial hardship."
-Withdrawals are paid in cash.

-If you qualify for a hardship withdrawal, you may withdraw no more than the vested value of your Accumulation account plan contributions and earnings.
+If you qualify for a hardship withdrawal, you may withdraw all or any part of your Salary Reduction Contributions (but not their earnings).
 You qualify for a hardship withdrawal only if you need the money for one of the following purposes:

-- You are purchasing a home for your own use; - You must pay tuition or other related educational fees for the next twelve months (two semesters or four quarters) of post-secondary education for yourself or your spouse, children or dependents, or, effective January 1, 2010, your primary beneficiary; - You or your spouse or dependents or, effective January 1, 2010, your primary beneficiary, have incurred, or will incur, unreimbursed medical or hospital expenses; or - To prevent your eviction from your home or foreclosure of a mortgage on your home.
+- You are purchasing a home for your own use; - You must pay tuition or other related educational fees for the next twelve months (two semesters or four quarters) of post-secondary education for yourself or your spouse, children or dependents, or your primary beneficiary; - You or your spouse or dependents or your primary beneficiary, have incurred, or will incur, unreimbursed medical or hospital expenses; - To prevent your eviction from your home or foreclosure of a mortgage on your home; - Payments for burial or funeral expenses of your spouse, parents, children or other dependents (as defined in Code Section 152(a)); or - Expenses for the repair of damage to your principal residence where such damage was not otherwise covered by homeowner's insurance and where such repair would qualify for the casualty deduction under Code Section 165 (determined without regard to whether the loss exceeds 10% of your adjusted gross income).

 Because these rules are required by the Internal Revenue Service, you are required to describe on the withdrawal form why you need a withdrawal in the amount requested.
 The Plan Administrator will review the form, and you can make a hardship withdrawal only if the Plan Administrator finds that you require the additional funds for one of the reasons listed above.
 If the Plan Administrator concludes that a true financial necessity does not exist or that you have other resources at your disposal to meet the need, then your request will be denied.
 The Plan Administrator may also allow only a part of the hardship withdrawal you requested, if it finds that your circumstances do not warrant the full amount.
 In general, before you can obtain a hardship withdrawal, you must take all non-hardship distributions and non-taxable loans available to you under plans sponsored by the University and any related employer.
-Also, for a period of six months after you make a hardship withdrawal, your Salary Reduction Contributions generally will be suspended.
+Also, for a period of six months after you make a hardship withdrawal, your Salary Reduction Contributions will be suspended.
 Hardship withdrawals are not eligible for rollover.